-Your doctor will need to see you the day after surgery to conduct an eye exam which will include monitoring the pressure in your eye.
+Your physician will need to see you the day after surgery for a checkup which will include monitoring the pressure in your eye.

 You may be sensitive to light and have a feeling that something is in your eye.
 Sunglasses may make you more comfortable.
 Also, your eye may hurt.
 Your doctor can prescribe pain medication to make you more comfortable during the first few days after the surgery.
 If you experience severe pain in the eye, please contact your doctor immediately.
 You will need to use eye drop/ointment drugs in the first week to treat or prevent infection (antibiotic) and reduce inflammation in the eye (anti-inflammatory) in the first week.